Canon 80D vs Nikon D2H

 It is notable that the 80D offers wifi support, while the D2H does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 80D and the Nikon D2H?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.